-- Rona Tutt OBE, Past President of NAHT and SEND Specialist
+- Rona Tutt, Past President of NAHT and SEND Specialist

 - Barney Angliss, Lead Project Co-ordinator, National Star

 - Dr Nicola Crossley, Executive Director of Education, Inclusion and Safeguarding, Astrea Academy Trust

 - Katherine Walsh, Regional SEND Leader for South Central England and Northwest London